ankatas/group_webchat/README.md

-# goup_webchat
+# group_webchat

 A simple application that allows multiple users to engage in chat.
 Supports some additional functionalities.

-Java web groupchat is able to support connection from multiple clients, and the communication happens in the terminal.
-You can configure host, port and your nickname on entry.
+Java web group chat is able to support connections from multiple clients, and the communication happens in the terminal.
+You can configure the host, port, and nickname on entry.

 It's hosted on a local machine, both client and the server implement concurrent programming, and all in all, this group chat was just a fun little project to make during my extensive studies.

-Supported commands:
+# supported_commands

 /kick
 /whisper
 /list
 /rename
 /quit